pedromelocf/realtime-portfolio-risk/README.md

 # realtime-portfolio-risk
-A C++ API that provides real-time analysis based on your portfolio.
+C++ API that provides real-time analysis based on your portfolio.